PhotoVision/PhotoVision.github.io/_pv-markup/film-services.md

 # Film services

-We currently process C-41 color negative and Black + White negative film in most sizes ranging from 135 roll film to 8x10 sheet film.
-You can find our current service time [here]({{ site.baseurl}}/service-times).
+We process C-41 color negative and Black + White film in most sizes ranging from 135 roll film to 8x10 sheet film.
+You can find our current service times [here]({{ site.baseurl}}/service-times).
 All scans are delivered via <a href="http://box.com" target="_blank">Box</a>, a simple online file sharing system that keeps all your orders organized.

 ## Develop + scan
-We scan all film on the highly sought-after Fuji Frontier SP3000 or state-of-the-art Noritsu S-1800.
+We scan all film on the highly sought-after Fuji Frontier SP3000 or the state-of-the-art Noritsu S-1800.
 Both are excellent tools to help you reach your vision.
 You may choose between either on your <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf" target="_blank">order form</a>.
-If you do not specify, we will assume you want Frontier scans. **However, keep in mind, _all Portra160, Ektar100 and black + white film stocks are scanned exclusively on the Noritsu_.**
+If you do not specify, we will continue to scan your order on our Frontier.

 ### Fuji Frontier SP3000